Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 BONUS: Best hotels near Istanbul Airport

-Istanbul has two international airports – one on the Asian side (Sabiha Gokcen Airport) and one on the European side (Istanbul Ataturk Airport).
-Since most of the areas I’m recommending are on the European side and most people arrive there, I’ll be talking about hotels close to this airport.
+Istanbul has two international airports – one on the Asian side (Sabiha Gokcen Airport) and one on the European side (Istanbul Airport, IST).
+Since most of the areas I’m recommending are on the European side, where most people arrive, I’ll be talking about hotels close to this airport.

-- Hidden Hills Hotel ($$$) – This 5-star hotel has an airport shuttle available for a small surcharge and offers free parking, luggage storage, a currency exchange, and on-site dining.
+• Hidden Hills Hotel ($$) – This 5-star hotel offers an airport shuttle for a small surcharge and provides free parking, luggage storage, currency exchange, and on-site dining.

 Practical tips for your trip to Istanbul